standardkit/caas/README.md

 Feedback is always welcome just take into account this is not currently polished for random people to start using it.

-So if you want to use it but you're missing something, let me know.
+So if you want to use it, but you're missing something, let me know.
 We'll make it happen.

 ## Installation